 I put together a “survival kit” that included fish hooks and fishing line, flint and steel, a small flashlight and medical supplies.
 It wasn’t until many years later, when the first smartphones came out, that I added my next survival tool to the list – a morse code app.

 Anyone that knows me well knows that I love the concept of morse code – a traditional method of communication that could stand up even when most other forms of communication fail.
 I’ve written about using morse code to transmit messages with your computer, and even transmitting a news RSS feed using morse, but what about the old traditional use of morse code?

-In my opinion, a good morse code app loaded on a smart phone has the potential to save you’re life.
+In my opinion, a good Morse code app loaded on a smartphone has the potential to save your life.
 One such app is called MorseCoder.
+[No Longer Available]

 MorseCoder looks like an ultra-simple app, but when you’re in a pinch in the dark night of the forest and you can see searchers with flashlights hunting for you at the foot of the hill – this app won’t seem so simple after all.
 It’ll be the most important app you could have.

 No Internet connection is required to use this app.
 All you have to do is tap out the morse code by pressing the long or short key on the screen.
 Press short, and the phone will sound a short code and the screen will flash quickly.
 Press long, and the phone will sound the short morse code and flash long.

 This is fantastic if you know morse code and can type out your message quickly so people in the distance will see your flashing screen and can interpret your message, but what if you don’t know the code?
 No need to fear – MorseCoder can run in a completely automated mode.